 As such, we are reversing our renewal policy.
 Instead of first right of refusal, the new policy prioritizes those companies who have bought a sponsorship and are on the wait list, in a first-come, first-served order.

 Here’s how it works.
-Once the playbook is sold out, additional companies who wish to sponsor can approve a media plan in Media Planner, which will put them on the wait list.
+Once the playbook is sold out, additional companies who wish to sponsor can approve a media plan with their sales rep, which will put them on the wait list.
 When the existing sponsors reach the end of their sponsorship, they go to the end of the wait list if they choose to renew.
 The first company on the wait list will become a sponsor for any sponsorship that opens up; everyone else moves up in line, accordingly.
 Over time everyone gets a chance to sponsor, and it prevents one company from locking up the sponsorship in perpetuity.

 Existing sponsors can choose to renew (which puts them on the wait list, at the end of the line) no earlier than 80% fulfillment of their existing sponsorship.
 This gives time for other companies to go on the wait list.